nim-old-stdlib/.github/profile/README.md

-This organization maintains repositories of Nimble packages based on certain modules from the Nim standard library with the associated original commit history.
+This is a collection of Nimble packages based on certain modules from the Nim standard library with the commit history preserved.
 For the reasoning behind this, see https://github.com/nim-lang/RFCs/issues/473.

 <details>
 <summary>Info about applying commit history</summary>